pancakeswap/pancake-document/products/coming-soon/new-cake-pool/fixed-term-staking.md

 ![](../../../.gitbook/assets/cake-pool-notenable.png)

+_Note that actual APY values will vary_

 5\.
 The **Enable** button should now be replaced with **Flexible** and **Locked**.
 Click the button to bring up the staking menu.

 ![](../../../.gitbook/assets/cake-pool-enabled1-small.png)

+_Note that actual APY values will vary_

 6\.
 For Fixed-Term Staking simply press **Locked**, which will present you with a new window, enter the amount of CAKE you wish to stake and for how long you want to lock your CAKE for.
 Below that, you will find a summary of your position, including APY, lock duration, and unlock time.
 Double check to make sure you are okay with the lock duration and amount staked, click **Confirm** and confirm the transaction in your wallet.

 ![](../../../.gitbook/assets/cake-pool-lock.png)

+_Note that actual APY values will vary_

 _We are still refining our UI_ _including more precise unlock_ _durations and a possible countdown_